 Waaow this is super cool! @dimitar.chain, Like the mainchain not knowing what’s exactly happening on side chain is cool! .
 Does this means I can have staking nodes on my Hyperchains? or ill be relying on the Aeternity main nodes for consensus ?

-I just wanted you guys to look on these new projects so while in development we dont miss out on something :smiley:
+I just wanted you guys to look on these new projects so while in development we dont miss out on something

-Actually both :smiley: You do get to have your staking nodes in your Hyperchain.
+Actually both You do get to have your staking nodes in your Hyperchain.
 Who is to be elected leader though depends on a source of entropy that comes from the parent chain - the Aeternity main chain.
 So you might have your staking nodes that ask mainnet nodes for blocks.

 Is this work already started?